manilotw/manilotw/README.md

 ## Hello 👋

-My name is `Albariev Amirzhan`.
+My name is `Albariyev Amirzhan`.
 I was born in 2006, and I am currently a `Junior Full Stack` developer.
 I am enrolled in a training course/internship at [Devman](https://dvmn.org/) and am also a student at `Sakarya University of Applied Sciences`.

 All my work is published and presented as a portfolio.